Cheval-Paresseux/resources/notes/sources/fama_1970_efficient_markets.md

 ## Summary

-### I. Introduction
+**I. Introduction**

-### II.
-The Theory of Efficient Markets
+**II.
+The Theory of Efficient Markets**
-- **a.
-Expected Return or "Fair Game" Models**
+- Expected Return or "Fair Game" Models
-- **b.
-The Submartingale Model**
+- The Submartingale Model
-- **c.
-The Random Walk Model**
+- The Random Walk Model
-- **d.
-Market Conditions Consistent with Efficiency**
+- Market Conditions Consistent with Efficiency

-### III.
-The Evidence
+**III.
+The Evidence**
-#### a.
-Weak Form Tests of the Efficient Markets Model
+- Weak Form Tests of the Efficient Markets Model
   1. Random Walks and Fair Games: A Little Historical Background
   2. Tests of Market Efficiency in the Random Walk Literature
   3. Other Tests of Independence in the Random Walk Literature
   4. Distributional Evidence
   5. "Fair Game" Models in the Treasury Bill Market
   6. Tests of a Multiple Security Expected Return Model

-#### b.
-Tests of Martingale Models of the Semi-Strong Form
+- Tests of Martingale Models of the Semi-Strong Form
   1. Splits and the Adjustment of Stock Prices to New Information
   2. Other Studies of Public Announcements

-#### c.
-Strong Form Tests of the Efficient Markets Models
+- Strong Form Tests of the Efficient Markets Models
   1. Theoretical Framework
   2. Empirical Results

-### IV.
-Summary and Conclusions
+**IV.
+Summary and Conclusions**

 ---

-## Introduction

-## Conclusions
+## Conclusion
 The theory of efficient markets is concerned with whether prices at any point in time "fully reflect" available information.
 The theory only has empirical content, however, within the context of a more specific model of market equilibrium.
 We have seen that all of the available empirical literature is implicitly or explicitly based on the assumption that the conditions of market equilibrium can be stated in terms of expected returns.
 This assumption is the basis of the expected return or "fair game" efficient markets models.
 **Strong-form** tests are concerned with whether individual investors or groups have monopolistic access to any information relevant for price formation.
 In the less restrictive **semi-strong-form** tests the information subset of interest includes all obviously publicly available information, while in the **weak form** tests the information subset is just historical price or return sequences.